AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     of the coarsest level, but also to any of the finer level.

 * ``warpx.load_balance_int`` (`integer`)
-    How often WarpX should try to redistribution the work across MPI ranks, in order to have better load balancing (expressed in number of PIC cycles inbetween two consecutive attempts at redistributing the work).
+    How often WarpX should try to redistribute the work across MPI ranks, in order to have better load balancing (expressed in number of PIC cycles inbetween two consecutive attempts at redistributing the work).
     Use 0 to disable load_balancing.